Maintenance

 pen in water

-Stand a pen in a glass of regular water.
-The ink, being heavier than water, will start to drain out of the nib section.
-This is the best way to clean your pen.
+After flushing some water across the nob of the pen, I stand a pen in a glass of regular water.
+The ink, being heavier than water, will flow out of the section.
+I find this one of the best ways to clean your pen.
+Use room temperature water.
+Hot water could loosen sealed areas.

 Maintaining your Pen